MagmaCubes1133/spoti-port/README.md

 The script creates new playlists prefixed with `spoti-port-` and attempts to match each track by searching YouTube and selecting the result with the closest duration.

 Any songs that cannot be matched are saved to `failed_tracks.json` so you can review and handle them later.

+## Spotify API Limits

+Spotify's Web API enforces rate limits.
+The exact numbers aren't published, but if too many requests are made in a short time the API will return HTTP `429 Too Many Requests` along with a `Retry-After` header indicating when you can try again.
+The export script fetches data sequentially so it generally stays well below these limits, but very large libraries may require waiting if a rate limit response is encountered.